thepetk/ai-rolling-demo-gitops/docs/SETUP_GUIDE.md

 #### How clusterRouterBase is configured

 The `clusterRouterBase` value in `charts/rhdh/values.yaml` is a Helm chart value and cannot use `${ENV_VAR}` substitution at runtime.
 Instead, `setup.sh` injects it as an ArgoCD Helm parameter override when applying `gitops/application.yaml`.
 This means the value from `RHDH_CLUSTER_ROUTER_BASE` in your `private-env` is used without modifying any files in git.

-### Running tests locally

-See [docs/TESTING.md](./TESTING.md) for setup instructions, required environment variables, and how to run the tests locally.